Before Your First Class

 Best practices for interactions

-Polling: Using interactive polling is an effective way to receive real-time student feedback and encourage engagement.
+- Polling: Using interactive polling is an effective way to receive real-time student feedback and encourage engagement.
 Zoom polls can be used to create single and multiple choice questions and can be created prior to or during your meeting.
 The feedback gathered from the polls can be downloaded as a report after the meeting concludes.
 Additional classroom response tools, such as Poll Everywhere or Kahoot, can also be utilized to boost interaction.
-Regardless of which polling tool you use, remind students who show up in person to bring a charged device so they can participate
+Regardless of which polling tool you use, remind in-person students to bring a charged device so they can participate as well.

 Group work and discussions

-Small group discussions: Group interactions among students are key to classroom engagement and successful integration of material.
-Navigating this powerful practice in a HyFlex environment may seem daunting but can be done efficiently with the use of technology.
-One approach to small group discussions involves pairing one in-person student with a group of remote students using Zoom Breakout Rooms, which can be accessed via laptops, smartphones, and tablets.
+- Small group discussions: Group interactions among students are key to classroom engagement and successful integration of material.
+Carrying out this practice in a hybrid class may seem daunting but can be done efficiently using the HyFlex technology.
+Small group discussions can be carried out online in Zoom Breakout Rooms while in-person students talk in socially distant groups.
+Another approach to small group discussions involves pairing one in-person student with a group of remote students in a Zoom Breakout Room.
 This will help maintain social distancing in the classroom while granting students time to hold meaningful conversations with their peers.
+Be sure to ask students if they are able to bring a charged device to class in order to join the Zoom meeting if you use this method.
 To help make this process as efficient as possible, it is recommended that instructors ask students to use headphones so as not to disturb neighboring groups.

-Fishbowl discussions: Another technique that can easily be adapted to HyFlex environments are fishbowl discussions.
+- Fishbowl discussions: Another technique that can easily be adapted for a HyFlex class are fishbowl discussions.
 This approach to classroom interaction involves a discussion among a designated group of students, known as the inner circle, being observed by the remainder of the class (the outer circle).
-In this setting, the students in the classroom can listen in to a discussion held over Zoom by the remote students while maintaining social distancing in the classroom.
+In this setting, the students in the classroom can listen in to a discussion held over Zoom by a set of remote students while maintaining social distancing in the classroom, or visa-versa.
 To ensure that all students are participating, either repeat the activity regularly with a different inner circle or facilitate a short outer-circle response time at the end of the fishbowl.

 Student presentations and peer-teaching